Paediatric Clinic for Children of All Ages across NSW

-We can help your child develop the skills to enjoy play time, enjoy learning at school and participating in new activities.
+A child occupational therapist can help a young person develop the skills to better enjoy playtime.
+They can help the child enjoy learning at school and develop the skills in a child which will facilitate more engaged participation in new activities.
 All this leads to a better quality of life for your child.

-When should you consider and Occupational Therapy Assessment for your child?
+When should you consider an Occupational Therapy Assessment for your Child?

 - Sensory seeking/processing difficulties: If your child has trouble sitting still, is overactive, easily distracted, hyperactive or behaves badly in public places, then our assessment can help provide you with answers.